-It has been observed that many website owners including bloggers find it difficult to install an ssl certificate on their site.
+It has been observed that many website owners including bloggers find it difficult to install an SSL certificate on their sites.

 In this guide, we’ll be discussing how to install an SSL certificate for free or paid.

 What is an SSL Certificate?

 SSL certificates also known as Public Key Certificates are sets of codes on a website server that provides security and encryption for users on the website.